incompatible character encodings

 I would expect that if the strings are not in the same encoding, that Ruby will do everything they can to satisfy me, but they just tries if there is possible conversion to ASCII otherwise exception is fired.
 This is really annoying behavior.

 Have you considered to allow such string merge?

-Updated by naruse (Yui NARUSE) almost 11 years ago
+Updated by naruse (Yui NARUSE) about 14 years ago

 I wrote above but in Japanese, second is its translation.